ericpaulbishop/gargoyle/README.md

 ## Contributing

-Please read CONTRIBUTING.md (coming soon) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/ericpaulbishop/gargoyle/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Reporting an issue or bug